fortypercenttitanium/battleship/README.md

 Another challenge was handling and rendering the SVG components correctly, in particular, flipping them for y-axis ship alignments.

 Devising a clever algorithm for the AI to play like a human was the final challenge, and one that proved to take more time than I anticipated.
-However, it was probably the most fun and reward aspect of this project.
+However, it was probably the most fun and rewarding aspect of this project.

 ## Features: